SrijanBadhya/Debsoc/Running the PES Debsoc.md

 One briefing session before their first tournament, talking about the logistics, equity, and anything else, can go a long way.

 The biggest difference between expectations and reality of course, is that juniors are used to interschool science quizzes where most people score high.
+And they won't have really comprehended that this is a national level tournament with people years elder to them.
+Every novice initially assumes that they'll only face novices in the tournament, and get a huge shock.

 Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise